DollarBreak is reader-supported, when you sign up through links on this post, we may receive compensation. Disclosure.

 Pros

-- Sellers list for free but OfferUp takes a 7.9% fee if the item sells.
+• Sellers list it for free, but OfferUp takes a 7.9% fee if the item sells.

 Cons